-Kit for lime plaster and cocciopesto YELLOW - for 10/15 sqm
+Kit for plaster and lime cocciopesto RED - for 10 / 15sqm

-Kit of materials for mixing a lime and cocciopesto plaster on site:
+Kit of materials for mixing on site a lime and cocciopesto plaster:

-The mortar for plaster of lime and cocciopesto is a genuine product composed of only natural components.
+The mortar for lime plaster and cocciopesto is a genuine product composed of only natural components.

-The lime and cocciopesto plaster is suitable for both interiors and exteriors, giving healthiness to the rooms due to the breathable macroporous structure.
+The lime and cocciopesto plaster is suitable both for interiors and for exteriors, giving healthiness to the environments for the transpiring macroporous structure.

-The lime and cocciopesto plaster has a good elasticity and adheres well to the supports.
+The lime and cocciopesto plaster has a good elasticity and adheres perfectly to the supports.

-Excellent for making plasters for interiors and exteriors.
-Lime mortar and cocciopesto mixed with the addition of water can be applied by hand or machine, the natural color makes the plaster aesthetically pleasing without having to apply additional finishes or paints.
+Excellent for creating interior and exterior plasters.
+The lime mortar and cocciopesto mixed with added water can be applied by hand or by machine, the natural color makes the plaster aesthetically pleasing without having to apply additional finishes or paints.

 The excellent vapor permeability also offers a good dehumidifying function.
-The genuineness and simplicity of the recipe makes this mortar-plaster suitable for old walls as for the creation of new plasters.
+The genuineness and simplicity of the recipe makes this mortar-plaster suitable for the old walls as the realization of new plasters.